Search

 Customers can choose from a variety of metal mixtures.
 Some common feedstocks include NiFe, 316SS, 420SS, 17-4SS, 4140, titanium, and copper.
 OptiMIM also offers custom powder blends to achieve specific mechanical properties, high-temperature resistance, and weight requirements.

-Manufacturing the MIM powder
+Manufacturing the MIM Powder

 Metal powder is typically manufactured in two ways: water atomization and gas atomization.
 Water atomization involves pouring molten metal through a nozzle and spraying it with water jets to create metal droplets.
 These droplets are then quenched with water and collected at the bottom of a tank.
 The rapid cooling results in rough and irregularly shaped particles with better "brown part" strength and consistency during sintering, but also leads to higher oxidization and oxygen levels.